Youth Active Travel to School Surveillance Initiative

 In 2018, NCCOR conducted a literature review to describe the existing surveillance of youth ATS and identify measures that have been used to assess ATS.
 The results will be shared in the coming year.

 This subgroup held a virtual workshop in October 2020 to address key challenges related to measurement and surveillance of youth active travel to school and related environmental, policy, and program supports.
-The workgroup is developing a white paper to summarize the workshop and synthesize recommendations for active travel to school surveillance.
+The workgroup developed a white paper to summarize the workshop and synthesize recommendations for active travel to school surveillance.